photographing the ruins and riches of 80s america | read | i-D

-There's a great American tradition of photographers setting off across the country to capture its landscapes and people as they move through times of crisis, metamorphosis and distress.
-And now, post-election, Trump in power, America's at a crossroads again.
-Or rather it's reached a fork in the road, and picked a direction, and now we're all just waiting to see what's down that dark road.
+There's a great American tradition of photographers setting off across the country to capture its landscapes and people as they move through times of crisis, metamorphosis, and distress.
+And now, post-election, with Trump in power, America is at a crossroads again.
+Or rather, it's reached a fork in the road, and picked a direction.
+Now, we're all just waiting to see what's down that dark road.
 In a time like this, it's interesting to look back, to help us navigate the way ahead.

-From the Civil War, which was one of the first conflicts to be shot and documented, to Walker Evans' haunting and harrowing images of the Great Depression, which showed an indomitable spirit that survived amongst the ruins and poverty.
-Then there's the other side, something less obviously political, William Eggleston's surreal and saturated take on everyday life across the country, for example, or Robert Frank's exhaustive, almost sociological, document of America seen through his outsider's eye as he travelled across the country.
-Or even, in the 21st century, someone like Ryan McGinley, whose subjects find themselves free, lost in nature, far from the world.
-Joel Sternfeld's American Prospects, a series he worked on for over a decade, is a little bit of all of the above.
+Think of enduring images of the Civil War, which was one of the first conflicts to be shot and documented; or of Walker Evans's haunting and harrowing photographs of the Great Depression — which showed an indomitable spirit that survived amongst the ruins and poverty.
+Photographers also captured another side, something less obviously political; like William Eggleston's surreal and saturated take on everyday life across the country, for example, or Robert Frank's exhaustive, almost sociological, document of America seen through his outsider's eye as he traveled across the country.
+In the 21st century, that tradition is alive in photographers like Ryan McGinley, whose subjects find themselves free, lost in nature, far from the world.
+Joel Sternfeld's American Prospects — a series he worked on for over a decade — is a little bit of all of the above.

 Look: Oliver Hadlee Pearch captures a series of snapshots that depict the heart and soul of The USA today.